Welcome to Our Mental Health Website

 LVJUSD and the City of Livermore were awarded nearly half a million dollars through three federal grants to address mental health and school safety in the District.
 Two of the grants, paid over three years, primarily focus on mental health awareness training (MHAT) and the third on school violence prevention.
 All three grants seek to support the health and safety of students through additional community resources, extensive training for staff and families, and the development of a Crisis Intervention Team (CIT) - an expansion of services already provided by the District’s Crisis Team.

-Through these grants, LVJUSD will develop a network of resources through six community agencies - Axis Community Health, Horizons Family Counseling, Hume Center, Kaiser Permanente, La Familia, and the National Alliance on Mental Illness (NAMI) Tri-Valley.
+Through these grants, LVJUSD is developing a network of resources with community partners including Axis Community Health, Horizons Family Counseling, Hume Center, Kaiser Permanente, La Familia, and the National Alliance on Mental Illness (NAMI) Tri-Valley.
 A coordinated partnership with these agencies establishes a link within the District between students in need and the services that will help them.
-These grants fund the training of staff, students, and family members to recognize signs of mental illness in youth, and prepare them to respond safely and practice de-escalation strategies to ensure students receive the services and support they need.
+These grants fund the training of staff and parents to recognize the signs and symptoms of mental illness in youth, and how to connect to the services and support they need.

-This website is one of the many resources that will be developed to support our students and families around mental health.
+This website is one of the many resources developed to support our students and families around mental health.